This post is part of a series based on my boyfriend and I’s two-week road trip through the South of France. Follow our journey here.

 When To Hike: While we hiked in summer it can be very hot and there are sometimes trail closures due to the possibility of forest fires.
 Hiking outside of this time is advised, though if you only have summer to do it then do it, even if you can only complete a section.
 We loved it, especially cooling off in the bay when we got hot.

 Hiking Essentials: I said it above, but I’ll say it again.
 While bathing suits are optional I would recommend having some sandals in your bag for the walk back if you plan to swim.
-Also bring buy spray (I use Aromaflage as it’s a bug spray and perfume in one!).
+Also bring buy spray as well as a quality yet affordable hiking backpack for under $100!
 Click here for a complete beach packing list.

 Beach Parking: The cost is about $5 USD, but after 7pm it’s free.